vsoch/noob-spark/hadoop/README.md

       hadoop fs -count /user/vsochat/DATA
            1            1            1154664 /user/vsochat/DATA

+What do the different things mean?
+I believe we are looking at 1) the count, 2) the number of replicas, 3) the file size?, and 4) the location

 ###### Replication Factor and Block Size
 There is something called `replication factor` which gets at the number of duplicated blocks (of a file) distributed across the cluster.
 I haven't run anything yet so it's not totally intuitive what this means, but I found a command for adjusted the replication factor of a file: